-- Good - Inspect and maintain silt fences after each rainstorm. - Make sure the bottom of the silt fence is buried in the ground. - Securely attach the material to the stakes. - Don't place silt fences in the middle of a waterway or use them as a check dam. - Make sure stormwater is not flowing around the silt fence.
+• Inspect and maintain silt fences after each rainstorm.

+- Securely attach the material to the stakes. - Don't place silt fences in the middle of a waterway or use them as a check dam. - Make sure stormwater is not flowing around the silt fence.